October 03, 2023 7 min read

 • Use a gentle, bleach-free laundry detergent to help prevent the fibers from breaking down and causing premature wear and tear.

-• Avoid using hot water when you wash your sheets, and never put them on the high heat cycle in the dryer as high temperatures can cause permanent damage and weaken the fibers, resulting in tearing.
+• Don’t use hot water when you wash your sheets, and never put them on the high heat cycle in the dryer as high temperatures can cause permanent damage and weaken the fibers, resulting in tearing.

 • Treat all stains immediately to prevent them from becoming permanent since microfiber is more absorbent and may leave stains behind after washing.

 • Never use fabric softener on microfiber sheets, as it may leave a residue behind that can stick in between the spaces of the weave, making it less breathable.
-You can safely use dryer balls to soften your sheets and speed up the drying process.
+Instead, use dryer balls to soften your sheets and speed up the drying process.

 • Wash your microfiber sheets alone so they don’t pick up excess lint from other items such as towels or clothing.

-• Rotate your sheets to help them last longer.
-Switch between sheet sets in between laundry days so you can extend their lifespan.
+• Rotate your sheets to help them last longer by switching sheet sets in between laundry days to extend their lifespan.

-• Make sure you choose fitted sheets that fit your bed size so that they don’t get stretched out too far, which could result in tearing.
+• Always choose fitted sheets that fit your bed size so they don’t get stretched out too far, which could result in tearing.

 Final thoughts on Microfiber vs. Cotton Sheets

-Microfiber and cotton sheets are both good choices for your bed, but cotton wins the day in terms of sustainability, softness, and healthy sleep quality.
-Think about various factors including choosing sheets with a higher thread count for more durability, or some with lower thread counts if you’re more concerned about airflow.
-Always remember to consider your personal preferences in terms of comfort, care and maintenance, and the potential health concerns associated with certain materials when you’re selecting a new set of sheets.
+Is microfiber good for sheets?
+Microfiber and cotton sheets are both good choices for your bed, but cotton wins the day in terms of sustainability, softness, and healthy quality of sleep.
+Think about various factors, including choosing sheets with a higher thread count for more durability, or some with lower thread counts if you’re more concerned about keeping cool.
+Always consider your personal preferences in terms of comfort, maintenance, and the potential health concerns associated with certain materials when you’re selecting a new set of sheets.
 Both microfiber and cotton have their fair share of perks, but the high-quality bedding products at Or & Zon are made from 100 percent organic materials that will not only keep you healthy but will also keep the planet healthy, too.
 Explore our current collection of bedding to find the ultimate option for your sleeping space today.